 Smart Thermostats vs. Programmable Thermostats

-A smart thermostat automatically adjusts and gradually changes the temperature inside your home for the greatest energy savings.
+A smart thermostat automatically adjusts and gradually changes the temperature inside your home for the biggest energy savings.
 If you manually adjust a programmable thermostat, you can overload your HVAC system and make it work harder to meet your adjustments.

 Do Smart Thermostats Save Energy?

-Suggested Temperature Settings for Your Heating System
+Recommended Temperature Settings for Your Heating System

-- Wake: Below 70 degrees.
+- Wake: Under 70 degrees.

-- Evening: Higher than 70 degrees.
+- Evening: Greater than 70 degrees.

 - Sleep: Decrease at least 8 degrees.

-Suggested Temperature Settings for Your Cooling System
+Recommended Temperature Settings for Your Cooling System

-- Wake: Higher than 78 degrees.
+- Wake: Greater than 78 degrees.

 - Day: Set up at least 7 degrees, if no one is there.